mm-zzg/vchub-en-v50/docs/quick-start-guide/index.md

 ## 7.Enable History for Tags

-At the top of the tag editing page, enable history recording to store the value of the tag historically.
+At the top of the tag editing page, enable [history](../management-platform/assets-and-tags/tag/tag-properties/history.md) to store the value of the tag historically.

 ![alt text](8.png)